akramyennoune/Tasks-and-labs/README.md

-#  Google Cybersecurity Certificate — Projects
+#  Google Cybersecurity Certificate — Projects & Labs

 This repository contains the hands-on projects and case studies I completed as part of the **Google Cybersecurity Professional Certificate**.
 Each project applies core cybersecurity concepts — risk assessment, compliance frameworks, network security, and incident response — to realistic business scenarios.